First for Fineshade

-Many of the species below were found during the lockdown period when Fineshade residents were able to exercise in the wood - and had plenty of time to work on identification!
+Many of the species below were found during the lockdown periods in 2020-21 when Fineshade residents were able to exercise in the wood - and had plenty of time to work on identification!

 Please note: Validation of some records by national experts can take an inordinate amount of time!
 Not all species records shown here have yet received validation.